vidya-kadam/github-pages-with-jekyll/index.md

-# Welcome to my first blog
+# Welcome to my first blog about Github Learnings

-This blog is about my learning about Github pages
-So far I have learned Creating and closing issues Editing file
+This blog is about my learning about Github introduction and Github Pages So far I have learned Creating and closing issues Creating and editing file
 Creating a branch and how to commit changes
-Creating and closing pull request
+Creating and Merging pull request

-Enable Github Pages
-And now I am learning about making changes and applying theme on Github Pages
+Today, I am learning about enabling Github Pages
+How to create a new blogging site, making changes and apply theme.
+Learning about correct formating for file name and titles.
+How to add and modify front matters

-Looking forward on gaining knowledge with the session !
+Looking forward on gaining more knowledge with the upcoming session !